JAYESH-MENARIA-GIT-HUB/Sports-Celebrity-Image-Classification/README.md

 Technologies used in this project,
-	Python 3.8
+	1. Python 3.8
-	Numpy and OpenCV for data cleaning
+	2. Numpy and OpenCV for data cleaning
-	Matplotlib & Seaborn for data visualization
+	3. Matplotlib & Seaborn for data visualization
-	Deep Learning model
+	4. Jupyter notebook, visual studio code and spyder as IDE
-	Jupyter notebook, visual studio code and spyder as IDE Python flask for http server
+	5. Python flask for http server
-	HTML/CSS/Javascript for UI
+	6. HTML/CSS/Javascript for UI